praveenprk/chrome-ext/README.md

+# About this extension

-# this extension is created following the hello world chrome extension tutorial.
+this extension is created following the hello world chrome extension tutorial.

+# Purpose

-# However, it is used to learn and understand the basics of the extensions
+However, it is used to learn and understand the basics of the extensions

-# all the lines or objects that are important have been labeled by their actions and purpose in comment form.
+All the lines or objects that are important have been labeled by their actions and purpose in comment form.

+The intention is to create it as a resource that acts as a reference in the future.